Swanky-Bubbles/indi-wmh-nema-focuser/README.md

 ```

 ### Motor not moving
+**Most common issue: Current limit set too low!**

+1. **Adjust current limit potentiometer:**
+   - Locate the small potentiometer near the DRV8825 chip
+   - Turn it clockwise (about 1/4 turn at a time)
+   - Test after each adjustment
+   - For NEMA 17: aim for 0.4-0.8V reference voltage

+2. **Other checks:**
-- Verify power supply is connected to the Waveshare HAT
+   - Verify 12V power supply is connected to the HAT
-- Check motor is properly connected to the correct channel
+   - Check motor is connected to the correct channel (Motor X = MA)
-- Verify GPIO pins are not being used by other services
-- Check motor enable switch on the HAT (if applicable)
+   - Ensure all 4 motor wires are firmly connected
+   - Try setting all DIP switches to OFF (full-step mode)
+   - Run test script: `./test_gpio_simple.py`
    - Try increasing step delay for testing

 ### Permission issues
 ```bash